ElhamNawabi/lyrics-searcher/README.md

 Link: https://github.com/ElhamNawabi/proxy-server

-Now, you can clone this repo and run it locally!
+Now, you can get the lyrics!
+(Searching and receiving the top 12 artists/songs will still work without the server running)

 ```bash
 npm run dev